sambacha/zuul-zuul/doc/source/reference/developer/javascript.rst

 There is also a list of available `icons`_ including some recommendations on when to use which icon.
-In case you don't find an appropriate icon there, you could check out the `FontAwesome Free`_ icons, as most of the are included in PatternFly.
+In case you don't find an appropriate icon there, you could check out the `FontAwesome Free`_ icons, as most of them are included in PatternFly.
 To find out if an icon is available, simply try to import it from the ``@patternfly/react-icons`` package.